 The Role We Play

 We will provide you with information, give you referral options, and help to link you to publicly funded community mental health services.
-With oversight of the Freeholder appointed Mental Health Addictions Services Advisory Board, we also act as service system and client advocates when needed.
+With oversight of the Commissioner-appointed Mental Health Addictions Services Advisory Board, we also act as service system and client advocates when needed.

-The Morris County Board of Chosen Freeholders and New Jersey Division of Mental Health and Addictions Services provide funding for many community based services.
+The Morris County Board of County Commissioners and New Jersey Division of Mental Health and Addictions Services provide funding for many community based services.

 Call 973-285-6852 if you need assistance.

 Trained staff assist women who need help due to domestic violence.
 Staff works in conjunction with the Jersey Battered Women’s Service in providing social services to this population.
 For information or help, contact the Social Services Intake Unit at 973-829-8264 or JBWS hotline at 973-267-4763.